-Thank you for your interest in the Hand and Microsurgery Fellowship of the Division of Plastic and Reconstructive Surgery at Washington University in St. Louis.
-The faculty has worked hard over the years to design a training program with complete, in-depth, didactic presentations and an extensive clinical experience.
-The program is continuously evaluated and updated to provide cutting-edge training that prepares residents and fellows to be leaders in the specialties of plastic and reconstructive surgery and hand surgery.
+Thank you for your interest in the Hand, Nerve and Microsurgery Fellowship of the Division of Plastic and Reconstructive Surgery at Washington University in Saint Louis.
+The faculty has designed a training program with broad clinical experience, research endeavors, and educational activities including a weekly anatomy lab and didactic presentations.
+The program is continuously evaluated and updated to provide cutting-edge training that prepares fellows to develop and refine their surgical expertise in the diagnosis and treatment of hand-related problems.

-The Hand and Microsurgery Fellowship provides the full range of general hand surgery with advanced training in microsurgery, peripheral nerve surgery and brachial plexus surgery.
-The fellowship is ideal for those individuals seeking certification in hand surgery and exposure to advanced reconstructions throughout the body.
+The Hand, Nerve and Microsurgery Fellowship provides exposure to the full spectrum of hand and upper extremity surgery.
+The fellows gain experience in general, basic hand surgery and have advanced training in microsurgery, wrist surgery, peripheral nerve, and brachial plexus reconstruction.
+The fellowship is ideal for those individuals seeking certification in hand surgery and exposure to advanced surgical procedures for upper extremity reconstruction.

 The faculty are closely involved in the training of our fellows.
 However, the fellows have the opportunity to gain confidence and independence throughout their year at Washington University.
 They participate not only as trainees, but also as teachers – working closely with the plastic surgery residents and medical students.